Read our frequently asked questions here.

 When the device is first fitted, it may seem loose.
 This is usually because our facial muscles are quite tense and tend to lift the device up.
 This gets better as the facial muscles relax.
 However as you can see in the picture below, the imprints of the bottom teeth should be fairly deep.

-We recommend cleaning your device with cold water or with a mouthguard cleansing solution.
+We recommend cleaning your device with cold water or with a mouthguard cleansing solution/product.

-The treatment is the same principle whether you opt for the DIY package or with a professional.
+The treatment is the same principle whether you have the DIY package or with a professional.

-The concern about getting a long face is often related to the stretch of the face occurring when wearing either device (3 or 5mm) in the mouth.
+The concern about getting a long face is often related to the stretch of the face occurring when wearing either device (3mm or 5mm) in the mouth.

 When the muscles are stretched they are also deprogrammed.
 We have observed that the deprogrammed muscles will try to restore the golden proportion to the face.